pmillerdev/movies-app/README.md

 # Movies App

-Allows the user to search for movies and displays data retrieved from an API.
+Allows the user to retrieve movies from an API using a search input.
+Also allows the user to select their favourite movies.

-Technologies Used: React, React-Bootstrap, Redux/React-Redux, React-Router.
+Technologies Used: React, React-Bootstrap, Redux, React-Router, CSS, Fetch.

+## Running Locally

+1. `yarn`
+2. `yarn start`